grycap/TaScaaS/README.md

  ${app_acronym}-${stage}
  ```

  Inside the prefix */input* of the same bucket, the user must upload also the input data to be delivered to the workers, for example, as a tarball.
-The triggering files (*.config* files) must use the json format with the following structure,
+The triggering files (*.config* files) must use the JSON format with the following structure,

  ```
  {